Bsamuel-tech/Denis/README.md

 # 🌱 Soil Moisture Monitoring Mobile App

-> **A comprehensive mobile application for monitoring soil moisture levels and system status with real-time data visualization and alert management.**
+> **A comprehensive mobile application for monitoring soil moisture levels and system status with real-time data visualization and alert management.
+NOTE: This project isn't fully functioning, due to the Academics, management is somehow complexity, I will like you follow the instructions and continue to contribute**

 ---